 But what of ‘Voyageuse’?
 At present the only DCP sits in its case at home, though it’s available to watch on Vimeo albeit with miniscule demand.
 What matters is that I own all the rights, a true rarity for any film.

-In this game you’re either ’emerging’ or ‘established’ while in truth most filmmakers fall into the ditch of invisibility.
-If I’ve learned anything it’s that eventually everyone in film, even the so-called legends, fall out of favour and into obscurity.
+In this game you’re either ’emerging’ or ‘established’ but in truth most filmmakers die in the ditch of invisibility.
+If I’ve learned anything it’s that eventually everyone, even the so-called legends, fall out of favour and into obscurity.
 What matters is what one leaves behind.
 Currently I have several projects in the works.
 My latest, ‘Tilo In Real Life’ I’m about to shoot, having spent the last year or so researching, writing and testing.
 Again I’m making it on my own and as my husband reminds me, ‘that’s because you make the kind of films no one will pay for.’

 Still, you take your inspiration wherever you can.
 Years ago, while researching for a screenplay about the porn business set in the early days of webcams, I came across an ex-porn star’s immortal quote (pardon the language) – ‘you don’t get paid to fuck, you get paid to wait.’
 I actually used this in a pitch to a young exec at Fox Searchlight in Los Angeles and in one of those rare moments in one’s life, I could tell he was hooked.
 It was one that got away – a long story.